 Type and amount of coffee: Use good quality coffee ground to espresso fineness (8 clicks, if using the Comandante grinder).
 Use 1 AeroPress scoop or 14-15 grams of coffee.

-3. Insert the plunger into the top of the AeroPress chamber to a depth of about half an inch or 2 centimeters.
+Insert the plunger into the top of the AeroPress chamber to a depth of about half an inch or 2 centimeters.
 This allows you to keep the ground coffee in contact with the water for as long as you like.
 (This good tip was suggested to me by my dear friend Luciano, who works for Nowhere, a cool specialty coffee shop in Milan.)
+If you have an AeroPress Original, AeroPress Clear, or AeroPress Go coffee maker, you can use the AeroPress Flow Control Filter Cap attachment to extend your brewing time!

 Note: The most important differences between coffee brewed via moka pot and coffee brewed via AeroPress coffee makers concerns the length of brew time and how clean the resulting coffee is.
 You will spend less time making a cup of coffee with an AeroPress coffee maker, and you will always get a cleaner cup than you get when brewing with a moka pot!